-On average, a Texas Farm Credit borrower who had a 5.0 percent interest rate in 2019 effectively paid less than 4.1 percent as a result of the April patronage dividend.
-The co-op also allocated another $7.8 million of its 2019 earnings to members for future distribution, which will decrease their borrowing costs even more.
+On average, a Texas Farm Credit borrower who had a 5.0% interest rate in 2020 effectively paid less than 4.0% as a result of the April patronage dividend.
+The cooperative also allocated another $7.0 million of its 2020 earnings to members for future distribution, which will decrease their borrowing costs even more.

 Commitment to Its Owners Led to a Solid Year

-Texas Farm Credit’s earnings totaled $29.1 million in 2019, second only to its record earnings the prior year.
-It exceeded the financial projections in its business plan by more than $1 million.
-The lending co-op finished the year with $1.4 billion in assets and its highest new loan volume ever.
-Credit quality remained strong, with 98.2 percent of loans classified as acceptable or special mention.
+Texas Farm Credit’s earnings totaled $34.2 million in 2020, a record year for net earnings.
+It exceeded the financial projections in its business plan by more than $4.2 million.
+The lending co-op finished the year with $1.6 billion in assets and its highest new loan volume ever.
+Credit quality remained strong, with 97.9% of loans classified as acceptable or special mention.

 The more the cooperative earns, the more it returns to borrowers through its patronage program.
-In 2019 it distributed $17.8 million in cash to its customers: a portion of its 2018 earnings in April, followed in December by earnings that had been retained as capital in 2011 to fund growth.
+In 2020, the rural lending co-op distributed $19.0 million in cash to its customers: a portion of its 2019 earnings in April, followed in December by earnings that had been retained as capital in 2012 to fund growth.

 About Texas Farm Credit